-- ➤ In case of deferral arrangements of variable pay, the deferral period shall not be less than three years.
-Compensation payable under deferral arrangements shall vest no faster than on a pro rata basis. - ➤ The Board may adopt principles similar to that enunciated for WTDs / CEOs, as appropriate, for variable pay-timing, m'alus / clawback, guaranteed bonus and hedging. - Employee Stock Option Scheme / Employee Stock Option Plan as may be framed by the Board from time to time in conformity with relevant statutory provisions and SEBI guidelines as applicable will be excluded from the components of variable pay. - f) Description of the different forms of variable remuneration (i.e., cash, shares, ESOPs and other forms) that the bank utilizes and the rationale for using these different forms. - ➤ Variable pay means the compensation as fixed by the Board on recommendation of the Committee, which is based on the performance appraisal of an employee in that role, that is, how well they accomplish their goals.
-It may be paid as: - I. Performance Linked Incentives to those employees who are eligible for incentives. - II.
-Exgratia for other employees who are not eligible for Performance linked Incentives. - III.
-Bonus for those staff members who are eligible for bonus under the Payment of Bonus Act, 1965 - IV.
+- a) Based on the recommendations of the Committee, Board may fix the variable pay not exceeding 50% of the fixed pay in a year.
+Within this ceiling, at higher levels of responsibility, the proportion of variable pay will be higher.
+The variable pay may be in cash, or stock linked instruments or a mix of both. - b) 'Variable pay' means the compensation as fixed by the Board on recommendation of the Committee, which is based on the performance appraisal of an employee in that role, that is, how well they accomplish their goals.
+It may be paid as: - i.
+Performance Linked Incentives' to those employees who are eligible for incentives. - ii.
+Ex-gratia for other employees who are not eligible for Performance linked Incentives. - iii.
+Bonus for those staff members who are eligible for bonus under the Payment of Bonus Act, 1965 - iv.
 Any other incentives, by whatever name called having the features similar to the above.